BISO Home > USNC/IAU Homepage > USNC/IAU Background

 About the Union

 The International Astronomical Union (IAU) promotes and coordinates worldwide cooperation in astronomy.
-The IAU, through its nine divisions and 40 commissions covering the full spectrum of astronomy, plays a key role in fostering international collaborations.
-The international union brings together over 10,500 astronomers in 94 countries worldwide.
+The IAU, through its nine divisions, 35 commissions, and 53 working groups covering the full spectrum of astronomy, plays a key role in fostering international collaborations.
+The international union brings together over 11,000 astronomers in 107 countries worldwide.
 U.S. astronomers are encouraged to engage in a number of IAU activities.